Fenetroba/Simple-Task-Management-/Frontend/README.md

-# Todo List Application
+# Task Manager Application

-A simple and elegant Todo List application built with React and Tailwind CSS.
+A simple and elegant Task Manager application built with React and Tailwind CSS.

 ## Features